 Until recently, all of the transfer airlines for Citi ThankYou Points were based overseas, and the lack of a U.S. based airlines meant that the ThankYou program was less appealing to travelers who mostly fly within the States.
 But last week Citi added Virgin America as a transfer partner and now cardholders of the Citi ThankYou® Premier Card and Citi Prestige® Card can transfer their points to their Virgin America Elevate frequent flyer account.

 Unfortunately, the transfer rate of ThankYou Points to Virgin America Elevate Points isn’t a one to one ratio; it’s actually substantially worse.
 When you transfer 1,000 ThankYou points to your Virgin America frequent flyer account, you’ll only get 500 Elevate Points in return.
 For every other transfer airline (there are currently 11), transfers are at a one to one ratio, so this transfer rate is a bit of a disappointment.

 However, to celebrate the new partnership, Citi is offering a limited time 25% bonus on these transfers.
 As you can see in the picture above, you can receive 625 Elevate points for 1,000 ThankYou Points until midnight on October 21st, 2015.

 Cards That Can Transfer ThankYou Points

 Citi ThankYou® Premier Card: This credit card got an excellent makeover back in April of this year and it’s now one of the top travel rewards credit cards on the market.
-Cardholders can earn 3 points for every $1 spent on travel (including gas), 2 points on dining and entertainment, and 1 point on all other purchases.
-This card also comes with a sign up bonus of 40,000 ThankYou Points if you spend $3,000 on your card in the first 3 months.
+Cardholders can earn 3x on travel including gas, 2x on dining & entertainment, 1x on other purchases.
+This card also comes with a great sign up bonus that allows cardholders to earn 50,000 bonus points after spending $4,000 in purchases within the first 3 months of account opening*.
 The annual fee is $95, but it’s waived the first year.